upthewaterspout/fates/README.md

 ## Long running tests

 Tests that access many fields lead to a large number of possible thread orderings.
-This framework currently does not do a good job of reducing the choices to only interesting thread orderings - every field access is a decision point.
 This means that tests may take a *very* long time to complete.

 ## Classloading
 Currently the scheduler is using a classloader that disables instrumentation